wei-bbc-lab/pi-vae-pytorch/README.md

 ### Encoder

-The model's encoder is comprised of a single MLP, which learns the distribution q(z \| x).
+The model's encoder is comprised of a single MLP, which learns to approximate the distribution q(z \| x).

 ### Label Prior Estimator

-The model's label prior estimator learns the distribution p(z \| u).
+The model's label prior estimator learns to approximate the distribution p(z \| u).
 In the discrete label regime this module is comprised of two `nn.Embedding` submodules, while in the continuous label regime the module is comprised of a single MLP.

 ### Decoder